DevHashira/DevHashira/README.md

 ---

 ## 🧠 Mission
-*"Building intelligent backend systems that transform data into decisions and deliver scalable impact across HealthTech, FinTech, and SaaS."*
+*"Transforming data into intelligent API solutions that drive business decisions and create measurable impact."*